 The meeting schedules of all the Board and Board Committees for the calendar year are given to all Directors well in advance.
 The Board may convene additional meetings to address any specific significant matters that may arise from time to time.

-The Articles of Association of the Company provide for Directors to conduct meetings by teleconferencing or videoconferencing.
+The Constitution of the Company provide for Directors to conduct meetings by teleconferencing or videoconferencing.
 The Board and Board Committees may also make decisions by way of circulating resolutions.

 |Board of Directors||Audit Committee||Nominating Committee||Remuneration Committee||Risk Managment Committee||Investment Committee|

 |Name of Directors||No. of Meetings Attended||No. of Meetings Attended||No. of Meetings Attended||No. of Meetings Attended||No. of Meetings Attended||No. of Meetings Attended|